datasaker/agent-doc/gitbook/en/container/docker/dsk-postgres-agent.md

  DSK_PG_PORT=<port>
 ```

-For example, to collect PostgreSQL serviced at the address `192.168.123.132` and the default port `5432`, you can set the terminal as follows.
+For example, to collect PostgreSQL serviced at the address `192.168.123.132` and the default port `5432`, the terminal can be set as follows.

 ```shell
  DSK_PG_USER=postgres